webxdc/website/src-docs/spec/sendUpdate.md

   The optional special key "\*" serves as a catch-all address whose text shall be notified if `selfAddr` is not contained in the dictionary.

-- `update.href`: optional string that can be passed as the navigation location to the webxdc app.
+- `update.href`: optional string that specifies a relative URL (path, query and fragment).
-  For now, only hash or fragment references are allowed.
-  Strings must start with `#` and can not contain any origin, path or query parts.
+  When a receiver starts the webxdc app based on the update object (for example when the user clicked an info message coming from an update) the app will be navigated to the `href` location with the application root url prepended.

 - `update.document`: optional, name of the document in edit (eg. the title of a poll or the name of a text in an editor)